Rinstrument/instrument/README.md

 The R package `inirt` is an item response theory modeling software whose purpose is:

- - Fit a variety of IRT models including the univariate, multivariate exploratory and confirmatory, and higher-order confirmatory models.
+ - Fit a variety of IRT models including the univariate, multivariate exploratory and confirmatory, and higher-order confirmatory models
  - Specify regression models in the context of IRT with both fixed and random effects (i.e., mixed modeling)
  - Simple model syntax to describe IRT models with and without regression

-The `inirt` R package source code can be found here: [github.com/inirt/inirt](https://github.com/inirt/inirt).
+The `inirt` R package source code can be found at [github.com/inirt/inirt](https://github.com/inirt/inirt) --
- --

-Full documentation and tutorials can be found here: [inirt.github.io/doc/](https://inirt.github.io/doc/).
+Full documentation and tutorials can be found at [inirt.github.io/doc/](https://inirt.github.io/doc/) --
- --

 ---